 |1974||opened to the public.|

 Sometimes the beauty is explained with its late discovery.
-There is no history of centuries of visitors with torches and candles.
+There is no long history with centuries of visitors with burning torches and candles producing soot.
 But this is only part of the story.
 The cave is extremely big, the limestone very pure, the sinter grows fast and forms extraordinary speleothems of any kind.
 The special geology with sulfuric springs in the lower level gives the cave an additional boost, with solution by sulfuric acid and the formation of gypsum based minerals.

 After the cave was discovered, it was rather immediately developed.
 This was done very careful and the lighting was set up by the well-known set designer Cesarini from Senigallia.
 A bit strange is the repeated use of blue light, which is rather unusual.
 Normally coloured light in caves is kitschy.
 But the extremely bright formations get a really bright shine with this blueish light.